domestic violence charges ohio

 Self-defense is another possible defense against domestic violence.
 An attorney can help you establish that you were using reasonable force to defend yourself against intentional harm from the other party.

-Contact an Ohio Criminal Defense Lawyer Today
+Contact Our Dayton Criminal Defense Lawyer Today

-At Gounaris Abboud, LPA our attorneys have combined experience of more than 50 years and a history of producing results for our clients.
+At Gounaris Abboud, LPA our attorneys have a combined experience of more than 50 years and a history of producing results for our clients.

-Contact us online today or call (937) 222-1515 to discuss your case with a bold, dedicated Ohio criminal defense attorney.
+Contact us online today or call 937-222-1515 to discuss your case with a bold, dedicated Ohio criminal defense attorney.